 Lead scoring is not a “set it and forget it” process.
 Buyer behaviors, market conditions, and business priorities evolve, and your scoring system should adapt accordingly.

-Regularly review your scoring criteria and the performance of your leads in the sales funnel.
-Analyze which leads convert more successfully than others and adjust your scoring model to reflect these trends better.
+Regularly review your scoring criteria and your leads' performance in the sales funnel.
+Analyze which leads convert more successfully than others, and adjust your scoring model to better reflect these trends.

 Monitoring key metrics, such as lead-to-conversion rates, will help you fine-tune your system for optimal results, ensuring your lead-scoring roadmap remains relevant and effective.